ehsanx/ehsankarim/content/Supervision/_index.md

 Interested candidates should email me (at my UBC email address) the following:

+1. [x] a cover letter (2 page max), mentioning
-- a cover letter, mentioning whether you are interested in an MSc or a PhD program, why you want to work with me,
+  - whether you are interested in an MSc or a PhD program,
+  - why you want to work with me,
+  - a short overview of your research background,
+  - what makes you an outstanding candidate?
+2. [x] a complete CV, including
+  - research interests
+  - degrees obtained
-- a complete CV (including award list, if any),
+  - award list, if any,
-- full publication record (peer-reviewed articles with full co-authors listed),
-- copy of the unofficial transcripts (post-secondary), and
+  - list presentation (seminar, conference, workshop) activities (*if any*)
-- list of research / work experiences in healthcare related settings (if any)
+  - list of research / work experiences / volunteering activities (*if any*)
+    - in healthcare related settings
+    - in methodological research
+    - in teaching
+    - in software publishing
+    - in leadership activities
-- Names of 2 referees (with official email addresses).
+  - Names of 2 referees
+    - with official email addresses.
+3. [x] full publication record
+  - peer-reviewed published / accepted articles with full co-authors listed,
+  - do not include in-progress or unsubmitted works
+  - Send at most 2 samples (*if any*)
+4. [x] copy of the unofficial transcripts (post-secondary), and
-- If you are coming from an institution where English is not used as the first language, please also include your TOEFL (iBT), IELTS or equivalent scores in your CV.
-Please check out these websites for [MSc](https://www.grad.ubc.ca/prospective-students/graduate-degree-programs/master-of-science-population-public-health) and [PhD](https://www.grad.ubc.ca/prospective-students/graduate-degree-programs/phd-population-public-health) requirements for SPPH, UBC (see under 'Requirements' section).
-Note that the requirements vary by department (e.g., check for [Statistics](https://www.grad.ubc.ca/prospective-students/graduate-degree-programs/master-of-science-statistics)).
+5. [x] If you are coming from an institution where English is not used as the first language, also include your TOEFL (iBT), IELTS or equivalent scores in your CV.
+  - Please check out these websites for [MSc](https://www.grad.ubc.ca/prospective-students/graduate-degree-programs/master-of-science-population-public-health) and [PhD](https://www.grad.ubc.ca/prospective-students/graduate-degree-programs/phd-population-public-health) requirements for SPPH, UBC (see under 'Requirements' section).
+  - Note that the requirements vary by department (e.g., check for [Statistics](https://www.grad.ubc.ca/prospective-students/graduate-degree-programs/master-of-science-statistics)).

 Please check out my [G+PS profile](https://www.grad.ubc.ca/researcher/16712-karim) for my research interests, as well as my previous publications.

 <span style="color:green">Applications without the above components will not be considered.</span>
-<span style="color:red">Only shortlisted candidates will be contacted.</span>
+<span style="color:red">Only shortlisted candidates will be contacted.
+Please do not email multiple times.</span>

 # Grant support